 My honest opinion is to stop using glue traps to catch mice!

-Instead, you should be using humane mouse traps only.
-Humane does not mean catching a mouse without killing it either, it can also mean that the mouse is killed without unnecessary suffering.
+Instead, it would be best if you were using humane mouse traps only.
+Humane does not mean catching a mouse without killing it either.
+It can also mean that the mouse is killed without unnecessary suffering.

 Whichever option you go for, they should be placed in the best places to put mouse traps.
 It is the only way that you can increase success in catching mice.